IncQueryLabs/MD_plugin_skeleton/README.md

 ## How to use:

-- Install product: Eclipse IDE for Eclipse Committers, version: latest (tested with up to 2019-06)
+- Install product: Eclipse IDE for Eclipse Committers with java 8 VM, version: latest (tested with up to 2019-06)
 - Install VIATRA SDK 2.2.0  http://download.eclipse.org/viatra/updates/release/latest
 - Install UML 2.5.1 metamodel:
     * Check section **Install UML Metamodel to Eclipse** describing the workflow of this process